MicrosoftDocs/memdocs/sccm/core/clients/manage/co-management-switch-workloads.md

     - **MachineId**: Specifies a unique device ID for the Configuration Manager client.
     - **MDMEnrolled**: Specifies whether the device is MDM-enrolled.
     - **Authority**: Specifies the authority for which the device is enrolled.
     - **ComgmtPolicyPresent**: Specifies whether the Configuration Manager co-management policy exists on the client.
-If the **MDMEnrolled** value is **0**, the device is not co-managed regardless whether the co-management policy exists on the client.
+If the **MDMEnrolled** value is **0**, the device isn't. co-managed regardless whether the co-management policy exists on the client.

    > [!Note]
    > A device is co-managed when the **MDMEnrolled** field and **ComgmtPolicyPresent** fields both have a value of **1**.